maanavgoyal/academic-kickstart/content/authors/manyana/_index.md

 # Username (this should match the folder name)
 authors:
-- nikhar
+- manyana

 # Is this the primary user of the site?
 superuser : false

-weight : 10
+weight : 1

 # Role/position
-# #role: Jedi Master
+role: Discussion Head

 # Organizations/Affiliations
 organizations: